graycoreio/daffodil/libs/design/media-gallery/README.md

-# Media gallery
+# Media Gallery
 A media gallery displays a group of thumbnails in a gallery format, allowing users to preview and select different media.

 ## Overview
-Use a media gallery to showcase multiple images or other media related to a single product or topic.
-Thumbnails are interactive and update the primary display when selected.
+Media galleries are ideal for showcasing multiple images or other media related to a single product or topic.
+They provide an interactive way to browse through content with thumbnail previews that update the primary display when selected.

 <design-land-example-viewer-container example="basic-media-gallery"></design-land-example-viewer-container>

+## Best practices

+**When to use**
+- Showcasing multiple related images for a product or topic
+- Providing an interactive way to browse through visual content

+**When not to use**
+- You only have one image (use an [Image](/libs/design/image/README.md) instead)
+- The images are unrelated to each other

 ## Usage